Director of Perinatal Programs

 The role of MIEMSS is to, with the approval of the EMS Board, designate and verify hospitals to be specialty referral centers.
 We verify each hospital’s compliance with the specialty care standards and evaluate their appropriateness and capability to provide specialty care services according to the designation standards by reviewing an application that is submitted to MIEMSS and then conducting an on-site review.
 MIEMSS will reverify each specialty referral center every 5 years.

-In 1997, MIEMSS incorporated the Level III, Level III+ and Level IV Perinatal Standards from the Maryland Perinatal System Standards from the Department of Health and Mental Hygiene in to regulations for the purpose of maternal-neonatal transports.
+In 1997, MIEMSS incorporated the Level III, Level III+ and Level IV Perinatal Standards from the Maryland Perinatal System Standards from the Maryland Department of Health (MDH) in to regulations for the purpose of maternal-neonatal transports.
 MIEMSS began the designation process for the Level IV Perinatal Centers.
 Hospital designation site visits for Level IV centers were on December 14-15, 2000.
 Site visits for all centers were completed in 2003.

-We have adopted the DHMH Perinatal System Standards as the standards that we use as a part of COMAR.
+We have adopted the MDH Perinatal System Standards as the standards that we use as a part of COMAR.
 Current regulations are available on the Internet at: http://www.dsd.state.md.us/comar/subtitle_chapters/30_Chapters.aspx.